aragon/hack/docs/getting-started.md

 ## Next steps

 We hope you enjoyed that 😊!
-Please don't hesitate to leave us any [feedback](https://aragon.chat/channel/feedback).
+Please don't hesitate to leave us any feedback on [Spectrum](https://spectrum.chat/aragon/app-development).

 Now that you’ve built your first DAO, feel free to take a look at the docs.
 If you're interested in understanding things at a deeper level, we recommend you jump straight into our [awesome tutorial](/docs/tutorial.html).